 Reusable Bag Campaign

 On February 11, 2019, the Town Council passed the Bring Your Own Bag Ordinance, which went into effect March 13, 2019.
-As of September 13, 2019, businesses will be prohibited from providing plastic checkout bags.
+As of September 13, 2019, businesses are prohibited from providing plastic checkout bags.

 Plastic bags are convenient and cheap.
 However, the environmental expense of plastic bags far exceeds the cost retailers are currently paying to provide them.
 There is no need for this.
 Simple alternatives such as reusable shopping bags are available and already used in many stores throughout the area.
 The Mansfield Solid Waste Advisory Committee believes that single-use plastic bags should be limited.
 Why?

 Plastic bags are a problem when mixed with other curbside recyclables.

 The Town’s recycling contractor, Willimantic Waste Paper, does not accept plastic bags with the grouping of cans, bottles, paper and cardboard because they routinely clog and shut down the sorting lines of their automated recycling facility.

 Only a fraction are recycled by bringing them to back to stores, such as Big Y,and Price Chopper, that accept them.